Statistically Robust Neural Network Classification: RELATED WORK

-Our work differs from these previous approaches in that training with noise emerges from a principled risk minimization framework, rather than being taken as the starting point of algorithmic development with a justification {\itshape ex post facto}.
-Moreover, we use input perturbations not only during training but also as a means of evaluating the robustness of the classifier at test-time.
-We have also drawn novel connections and comparisons between existing adversarial/robustness methods and probabilistic input perturbations, providing conceptual, theoretical, and (later) empirical arguments for why the latter is an important component in the greater arsenal of robust classification approaches.
-We further highlight that our framework is more general than the simple addition of Gaussian or uniform noise to the inputs of a standard loss function, in that both the perturbation distribution and loss function can be crafted to incorporate prior knowledge about the task at hand.
+Our work differs from these in that training with random perturbations emerges from a principled risk minimization framework, rather than being taken as the starting point of algorithmic development.
+Moreover, we use input perturbations not only during training but also as a means of evaluating the robustness at \textbf{\emph{test--time}}.
+We have also drawn novel connections and comparisons between existing adversarial/robustness methods and probabilistic input perturbations, providing conceptual, theoretical, and empirical arguments for why the latter is an important component in the greater arsenal of robust classification approaches.